1coderookie/Kobra2ProInsights/docs/hardware/bed.md

 ![Bed thermistor](../assets/images/bed_thermistor_web.jpeg)

 The thermistor is a 100k NTC type which is soldered onto the PCB.
-According to the settings of the firmware, it's an EPCOS type.

 ??? info "What Is A "100k NTC" Thermistor?"